Sweet Relief: How to Lower Your Air Conditioning Costs This Summer

 If you considered installing a ceiling fan this summer a single unit would consume on average 75 Watts per hour.

 The variance presents a clearer image of the possible alternative to personal air conditioners.
-Homeowners may also consider that cost of the initial installation of a single air conditioning system.
+Homeowners may also consider the cost of the initial installation of a single air conditioning system.
 On average, you will need to spend between $ 3,350 and $ 5, 912 in order to enjoy some cool breeze this summer.

 Manage the Use of Your Air Conditioner to Have a Lower Electric bill